Students may apply for admission as matriculated (Master of Science degree) students.

 (documentation of professional degree must be sent directly from accredited institution)

 |MD, DO, PhD, DDS, DMD, DVM, EdD, DrPH, ScD, PharmD or MPH from an accredited US or Canadian school|

 |Required for students educated outside the US in Non-English speaking countries, or a passing score in the English Portion of the ECFMG|

 |WORK EXPERIENCE||Relevant health sector work experience is preferred|

 Non-Degree Seeking Students, such as Visiting Students, interested in applying to take one or two courses at the Rutgers School of Public Health and/or enrolling for a single semester at the Rutgers School of Public Health should complete the Non-Degree Seeking Student Registration Form at the following link: http://sph.rutgers.edu/admissions/docs/NonDegreeStudentRegForm.pdf

 Once a student has been accepted as a matriculated student, a deferment for one semester may be requested.
 If deferment is sought beyond one semester, the student's application will be reevaluated in competition with new applicants and it will be necessary to reapply.
 To seek deferment, students must describe the reason(s) for the deferment request, in writing, to the admissions committee before the beginning of the semester in which they were to have enrolled.

-Matriculated students may be enrolled as full time (9 or more credits per semester) or part time (6 credits per semester) students.
+Matriculated students may be enrolled as full time (9 or more credits per semester) or part time (less than 9 credits per semester) students.
 Students who have completed all coursework and have completed 6 credits of capstone project research will be required to maintain continuous enrollment of a minimum of 3 credits per semester until completion of the capstone project.